MaselLab/Kosinski-and-Masel-CTerminalExtensions/README.txt

 Scripts for figure generation and model building and are appropriately named and are stored in the "Scripts" folder.

-Two data files are included, stored in the "Data" folder.
+The data files required to run the scripts are stored in the "Data" folder.
-The file "ribohits_data_7-8-19.tsv" is for for ISD, length, RSA, etc. values.
-The file "2011_Scer_SGD_UTRs_7-8-19.txt" is for sequence data, stored in the data folder.